Fine-grained Motion Retrieval via Joint-Angle Motion Images and Token-Patch Late Interaction: Background and Related Work

 \subsection{Text-Motion Retrieval}

 Cross-modal retrieval between natural language and 3D human skeleton motion has attracted growing attention~\cite{guo2022generating,plappert2016kit,mahmood2019amass}.
-TMR~\cite{petrovich2023tmr}, inspired by the architecture of image-text~\cite{radford2021learning} and video-text retrieval models ~\cite{xu2021videoclip}, introduced a dual-encoder framework for text-motion retrieval in which a motion encoder and a text encoder independently map their inputs into a shared latent space, then the Text-to-Motion (T2M) and Motion-to-Text (M2T) retrieval are performed via cosine similarity between the resulting global embeddings.
-Using a similar architechture as TMR~\cite{petrovich2023tmr}, several works seek finer-grained alignment by either leveraging LLM to enrich the training data (e.g., CAR~\cite{car2024}, SGAR~\cite{sgar2025}, and KinMo~\cite{kinmo2025}) or introducing coarser notions of locality (e.g., Lyu et al.~\cite{cmmm2025}, ReMoGPT~\cite{remogpt2025}, SECL~\cite{secl2025}).
-However, none of these establishes direct, structurally grounded correspondence between individual words and specific body regions or temporal segments---precisely the capability our token-to-patch alignment provides.
+TMR~\cite{petrovich2023tmr}, inspired by the architecture of image-text~\cite{radford2021learning} and video-text retrieval models~\cite{xu2021videoclip}, introduced a dual-encoder framework for text-motion retrieval in which a motion encoder and a text encoder independently map their inputs into a shared latent space, then the Text-to-Motion (T2M) and Motion-to-Text (M2T) retrieval are performed via cosine similarity between the resulting global embeddings.
+Using a similar architecture as TMR~\cite{petrovich2023tmr}, several works seek finer-grained alignment by either leveraging LLM to enrich the training data (\eg, CAR~\cite{car2024}, SGAR~\cite{sgar2025}, and KinMo~\cite{kinmo2025}) or introducing coarser notions of locality (\eg, Lyu et al.~\cite{cmmm2025}, ReMoGPT~\cite{remogpt2025}, SECL~\cite{secl2025}); more recent efforts pursue part-specific or hierarchical fine-grained matching (\eg, WaMo~\cite{wamo2025}, Chen et al.~\cite{beyondglobal2026}).
+Recent works also target multi-modal retrieval that aligns motion with additional modalities such as audio or images to learn a broader joint embedding space (\eg, MotionBind~\cite{motionbind2025}, MonSTeR~\cite{monster2025}, and Multi-Modal Motion Retrieval~\cite{trimodal2024, multimodalmr2026}).
+However, none of these establishes direct, structurally grounded correspondence between individual words and specific body regions or temporal segments, precisely the capability our token-to-patch alignment provides.